nation-io/solana-dao-sdk/README.md

 ## Getting Started

+Some sample code to import the SDK and run some of the SDK functions:

 ```
 import { SolanaDao } from "solana-dao-sdk"; //SDK is imported here
 import { PublicKey } from "@solana/web3.js";